navkar/Predictions/README.md

 * Significant economy collapse in Japan/UK and finally USA.
 * Possibility of Dollar losing the reserve currency status.
 * Dollar De-peg by other countries.
-* Birth of a new financial system (based on real assets or commodities)
+* Birth of a new financial system (based on real assets or commodities (gold/silver/copper))

 #### Digital Currency - CBDC (Central Bank Digital Currency) ####